Estimating MCMC convergence rates using common random number simulation: Introduction

-One common method for generating upper bounds on the Wasserstein distance is through a contraction condition (see Definition \ref{def:cont}).
-This can often be established using the common random number (CRN) simulation technique, i.e.\ using the same sequence of random variables to simulate two copies of a Markov chain with different initial values (see Section \ref{sec:background}).
-Estimating Markov chain convergence rates using CRN simulation was first proposed in \cite{crnconv} to find estimates of mixing times in total variation distance; see also \cite{crndai, jacob}.
-This approach falls under the general framework of ``auxiliary simulation" \cite{simconv}, i.e. using extra preliminary Markov chain runs to estimate the convergence time needed in the final run.
+CRN simulation occurs when we initiate two copies of the chain with different values, but use the same sequence of random variables to simulate a specific random function representation of the chain (See Section \ref{sec:background} for a formal definition).
+This simulation method is also sometimes referred to as synchronous coupling \cite{sdesynch,browniansynch, jacob} and falls under the general framework of ``auxiliary simulation" \cite{simconv}, i.e. using extra preliminary Markov chain runs to estimate the convergence time needed in the final run.
+Estimating Markov chain convergence rates using CRN simulation was first proposed in \cite{crnconv} to find estimates of mixing times in total variation distance.
+Further, one of the first Wasserstein bounds generated on a Markov chain model used CRN in its construction \cite{gibbswass}.
 More recently, \cite{biswas} showed how CRN simulation could be used for estimating an upper bound on the Wasserstein distance (their Proposition~3.1), and provided useful applications of the CRN method to high-dimensional and tall data (their Section~4).
-Simulation using the CRN technique is useful since for random variables under certain conditions it is an unbiased estimate of the squared Wasserstein distance (see equation \ref{eqn:infdist}) and for Markov chains under certain conditions it is a conditionally unbiased estimate of the squared Wasserstein distance (see equation \ref{eqn:condunbiased}).
-It was shown in \cite{crn} that simulated Euclidean distance between two random variables generated using the CRN technique is an unbiased estimate of the squared Wasserstein distance when the random transformation is an increasing function of the uniform random variable (see propositions \ref{prop1} and \ref{prop2} below).

-In this paper, in Theorem~\ref{thm:crngen}, we generalize the result of \cite{crn} and conclude that the CRN technique generates an unbiased estimate of the squared $L^2-$Wasserstein distance whenever the intervals over which the transformation of a random variable in $\mathbb{R}$ are increasing and decreasing are the same.
-This theorem should help establish whether the CRN technique is optimal for simulating the $L^2-$Wasserstein distance, or if another simulation technique such as \cite{crnalt3, simconv, crnalt1, crnmh, Wang2020MaximalCO,crnalt2} is merited.
-Within the context of Markov chains, unbiasedness is only proven over a single iteration.
-We show how it is more difficult to extend over multiple iterations in Section \ref{sec:condunbiased}.
+CRN simulation to estimate convergence rates has been used on a wide range of applications including Langevin algorithms \cite{langevin}, stochastic gradient descent \cite{sgd}, stochastic differential equations (SDE) \cite{sdesynch}, and Hamiltonian Monte Carlo \cite{hmc, unbiasedhmc}.